Complete Guide to Removing and Replacing the Ice Maker on Samsung RF27T5201SR

 When to Replace the Entire Ice Maker Assembly on RF27T5201SR

-Replace the complete ice maker assembly (DA97-15217A) if you observe:
+Consider replacing the complete ice maker assembly (DA97-15217A) if you notice:

-- The ice maker motor does not run when activated
+- The ice maker motor does not run when activated.

-- Water drains from the ice maker assembly but no ice forms
+- Water drains from the ice maker assembly but no ice forms.

-- The ejection blade is broken or bent
+- The ejection blade is broken or bent.

-- The heating element (for ice ejection) is non-functional
+- The heating element (for ice ejection) is non-functional.

 When to Replace Only the Water Inlet Valve on RF27T5201SR